 create table pizza_ingredients( id integer, description varchar, price integer );

-The table can be dropped using the drop command:
+The table can be dropped on demand using the drop command:

 drop table pizza_ingredients;